How National Grid’s SAP Implementation Damaged Their Company

 Specifically, inherent technical defects in the new SAP system rendered National Grid unable to operate its core functions relating to payroll, supply chain and procurement, accounts payable, and financial close and reporting.
 Wipro’s failures caused National Grid to suffer hundreds of millions of dollars in damages.
 The first series of payrolls processed after go-live were plagued by errors.
 As an initial matter, payroll programs that took a few hours to run on National Grid’s legacy payroll systems took weeks to run on the new SAP system (in part due to the flawed design of National Grid’s SAP in-house cash module).

-This would have been a surprise as the project would have likely promised improvements in this area, as SAP has been massively exaggerating what SAP ERP can do.
-However, this quote brings up a question about how the system passed the sign-off stage.
-We cover the tricks that consulting firms use to get companies to give sign off on systems.
-The consulting firm covers itself by having the client sign off that they agree the system is ready to go live.
+This would have been a surprise as the project would have likely promised improvements in this area, as SAP has massively exaggerated what SAP ERP can do.
+However, this quote raises a question about how the system passed the sign-off stage.
+We cover the tricks consulting firms use to get companies to sign off on systems.
+The consulting firm covers itself by having the client sign that they agree the system is ready to go live.
 WiPro will use this document against National Grid in the lawsuit.

 Claim #2: The Problems With the Payroll System